-- (a) Renu Devi v Union of India and others, Decided on July 03.
-2019 in Special Appeal arising out of Diary No. C-37356 of 2017. - (b) Vijay Kumar v.
-Union of India, 2016 SCC 460. - (c) The Secretary Govt of India & Others v.
-Dharamvir Singh Decided on 20, September 2019 in Civil Appeal No 4981 of 2012. - We have heard Ld.
-Counsel for the respondents and have perused the record. - 6.
-After having heard the submissions of learned counsel of both sides we found that there are certain facts admitted to both the parties, i.e., applicant was enrolled in the army on 10.10.2000 and discharged from service on 30.06.2017, on 07.09.2012 he sustained injury in his neck while on leave due road accident while coming from Village Singrora (Badaun) on motorcycle to home and placed in low medical category for the disability "TRAUMATIC QUADRIPARESIS C5-C6 DISLOCATION (OPTD) (S 13.1)" vide Release Medical Board report dated 17.04.2017 and his disability was assessed at 40% for life, the disability claim of the applicant was rejected.
+(a) Renu Devi v Union of India and others, Decided on July 03.
+2019 in Special Appeal arising out of Diary No. C-37356 of 2017.

+(b) Vijay Kumar v.
+Union of India, 2016 SCC 460.

+(c) The Secretary Govt of India & Others v.
+Dharamvir Singh Decided on 20, September 2019 in Civil Appeal No 4981 of 2012.

+5. We have heard Shri Sarveh Kumar Verma, learned counsel for the applicant and Shri D.K.
+Pandey, learned counsel for the respondents and have also perused the record.

+6. After having heard the submissions of learned counsel of both sides we found that there are certain facts admitted to both the parties, i.e., applicant was enrolled in the Army on 10.01.2004 and discharged from service on 31.10.2022 (AN), he sustained injury 'Fracture Calcaneum' during casual leave while performing domestic household work and placed in low medical category.
+The Release Medical Board held on 11.08.2022 and his disability was assessed at 30% for life as attributable to military service but the disability pension claim of the applicant was rejected by the respondents.

-- 7. The respondents have denied disability element of disability pension to the applicant on the reason that for getting disability pension, in respect of injury sustained during the course of employment, there must be some causal connection between the disability and military service, and this being lacking in applicant's case, as there was no causal connection between the disability and military service, he is not entitled for the same. - 8.
-This question has been considered time and again not only by the various Benches of AFT but by the Hon'ble High Courts and the Hon'ble Apex Court.
+7. The respondents have denied disability pension to the applicant on the reason that for getting disability pension, in respect of injury sustained during the course of employment, there must be some causal connection between the disability and military service, and this being lacking in applicant's case, as there was no causal connection between the disability and military service, he is not entitled for the same.

+8. This question has been considered time and again not only by the various Benches of AFT but by the Hon'ble High Courts and the Hon'ble Apex Court.
 In a more or less similar matter, Secretary, Govt of India & Others Vs. Dharamveer Singh, decided on 20 September 2019, in Civil Appeal No 4981 of 2012, the facts of the case were that respondent of that case met with an accident during the leave period, while riding a scooter and suffered head injury with 'Faciomaxillary and Compound Fracture 1/3 Femur (LT)'.
 A Court of enquiry was conducted in that matter to investigate into the circumstances under which the respondent sustained injuries.
 The Brigade Commander gave Report, dated August 18, 1999 to the effect that injuries, occurred in peace area, were attributable to military service.
-One of the findings of the report recorded under Column 3 (c) was that

-"No one was to be blamed for the accident.
+One of the findings of the report recorded under Column 3 (c) was that "No one was to be blamed for the accident.
 In fact respondent lost control of his own scooter".
 In this case the respondent was discharged from service after rendering pensionable service of 17 years and 225 days.
 In pursuance to report of the Medical Board dated November 29, 1999, which held his disability to be 30%, the claim for disability pension was rejected by the Medical Board on the ground that the disability was neither attributable to nor aggravated by military service.
 An appeal filed by the respondent against the rejection of his claim for the disability pension was rejected by the Additional Directorate General, Personnel Services.
 Respondent then filed an O.A. in Armed Forces Tribunal against the order of denial of disability pension which after relying upon the judgment of Hon'ble Apex Court in the case of Madan Singh Shekhawat v.
 Union of India & Ors, (1999) 6 SSC 459 was allowed by the Tribunal holding that respondent was entitled to disability pension.
 Aggrieved by the same, this Civil Appeal was filed in which the Hon'ble Apex Court framed following 3 points for consideration:-